XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/scalar_ge.rst

    * - **learning_rate2**
      - numeric, learning rate of hidden layers.
    * - **lambda1**
-     - numeric, tuning parameter of the first MCP penalization.
+     - numeric or None, tuning parameter of the first MCP penalization.
    * - **lambda2**
      - numeric, tuning parameter of the second MCP penalization.
    * - **Lambda**